haard7/haard-assignment-pico/README.md

 type below command in your ommand line to run this project locally.

-**You Need to put your own mongo-atlas access key before running the project. refer [this](https://www.youtube.com/watch?v=tpz-6Trd1UI) link to learn about that key and how to use</br>**
+**You Need to put your own mongo-atlas access key in config.env file before running the project. refer [this](https://www.youtube.com/watch?v=tpz-6Trd1UI) link to learn about that key and how to use</br>**

 As I am not using local database but I  use MongoDB cloud to store the data.